Ar5hv1r/ECG-Analyser/README.md

-Note: This project is currently being adapted by Arshvir Talewar as part of my university project.
-All relevant licenses and documentation will be left in this repository

 # Transformer Model for ECG Classification

 This project implements a Transformer-based model to classify electrocardiogram (ECG) signals.
 The repository includes scripts for training the model, loading datasets, making predictions, and evaluating the model's performance.